Estremadoyro/NotesClone/README.md

 # NotesClone 📝
 An iOS Notes Clone app made with UIKit.
 This project is currently under development.
+Feel free to make any PR or alert me of any crashes.

 <br />